Rangeland Ecology & Management (REM)

 Credit arranged

 Phylogenetic approach to understanding plant systematics and evolution with a primary focus on the flora of the Pacific Northwest.
 Includes identification of important plant families and the use of dichotomous keys for species identification.
-(Spring only)
+Typically Offered: Spring.

 Prereqs: Department Permission